 The life cycles of many fungal diseases can seem more like a vicious cycle of death and decay.
 Fungal diseases, such as charcoal rot of sweet corn infect plant tissues, wreaking havoc on infected plants, oftentimes killing the plants.
 As infected plants fall and die, fungal pathogens remain on their tissues, infecting the soil below.
-Then the fungus lies dormant in the soil until a new host is planted, and infectious cycle continues.
+Then the fungus lies dormant in the soil until a new host is planted, and the infectious cycle continues.
 For more information about sweet corn charcoal rot control, continue reading.

 About Corn with Charcoal Rot

 Charcoal rot of sweet corn is caused by the fungus Macrophomina phaseolina.
-While it is a common disease of sweet corn, it also infected many other host plants including alfalfa, sorghum, sunflower and soybean crops.
+While it is a common disease of sweet corn, it also infected many other host plants including alfalfa, sorghum, sunflower, and soybean crops.

 Charcoal rot of sweet corn is found worldwide but is especially prevalent in the hot, dry conditions of the southern United States and Mexico.
 It is estimated that sweet corn charcoal rot causes about 5% of crop loss annually in the U.S. In isolated locations, crop losses of 100% have been reported from charcoal rot infections.